Qiskit/qiskit/README.md

 Use **Qiskit** to create quantum computing programs, compile them, and execute them on one of several backends (online Real quantum processors, online simulators, and local simulators).
-For the online backends, QISKit uses our [python API client](https://github.com/Qiskit/qiskit-api-py) to connect to the IBM Q Experience.
+For the online backends, Qiskit uses our [python API client](https://github.com/Qiskit/qiskit-api-py) to connect to the IBM Q Experience.

 **We use GitHub issues for tracking requests and bugs.
 Please see the** [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) **for questions and discussion.**

-**If you'd like to contribute to QISKit, please take a look at our** [contribution guidelines](.github/CONTRIBUTING.rst).
+**If you'd like to contribute to Qiskit, please take a look at our** [contribution guidelines](.github/CONTRIBUTING.rst).

 Links to Sections: